 Hey, you can even have the men who will be castrated bank their sperm before it happens — just in case they want to responsibly have kids some day.

 Can’t wrap your head around a physical punishment for men?
 Even though you seem to be more than fine with physical punishments for women?
 Okay.
 Then how about this prevention idea: At the onset of puberty, all males in the U.S. could be required by law to get a vasectomy.

-Vasectomies are very safe, totally reversible, and about as invasive as an doctor’s exam for a woman getting a birth control prescription.
+Vasectomies are very safe, highly reversible, and about as invasive as a doctor’s exam for a woman getting a birth control prescription.
 There is some soreness afterwards for about 24 hours, but that’s pretty much it for side effects.